-2nd PromptEng Workshop at the ACM WebConf'25, April 28th or 29th, 2025
+2nd PromptEng Workshop at the ACM WebConf'25, April 29th, 2025

 The recent achievements and availability of Large Language Models has paved the road to a new range of applications and use-cases.
 Pre-trained language models are now being involved at-scale in many fields where they were until now absent from.
 More specifically, the progress made by causal generative models has opened the door to using them through textual instructions aka. prompts.
 Unfortunately, the performances of these prompts are highly dependent on the exact phrasing used and therefore practitioners need to adopt fail-retry strategies.